trezp/treasureporth/pages/about.md

 ### At Work

-Coding in React and Vue.js.
-Currently leading a redesign/refactor of an online learning platform.
+Coding in React and Vue.js, leading a project to build an adapative learning service for a math homework platform.

 ### Currently Learning

 * Using Twilio APIS & Serverless with Vue.js
-* MongoDB Atlas Cloud database, aggregation pipelines
 * Using Bolt for JavaScript and MongoDB to build Slack apps
 * Converting class-based React + alt state management to React context and hooks
 * Piano and ukulele

 ### What have you been up to?

-Singing in community choir, watching bad Christmas movies, putting together this site.
+Winning at bar trivia, playing VR Tetris, and crocheting an avocado.

 ### What should we read?